DCAN-Labs/external-software/README.md

 # External Software for the DCAN Labs pipelines.
-The repository contains the Dockerfile to create a Docker image of external software used by a dcan-pipeline.
+The repository contains the Dockerfile to create a Docker image of external software packages used by DCAN pipelines.
+Notice that there is no entry point for this container.
+It is meant to be used to build the next level of the DCAN
+pipelines: internal-tools.

 ## Installation
 In order to run this software via a container, you will need to acquire a copy